sayandipdutta/autodarkmode-wsl/README.md

 #### set_open_nvim_theme
-    Attempts to change the background of theme in running nvim insances Checks if nvim is listening to `/tmp/nvim_*.sock`.
-In order for this to work, the following alias must be set in zsh:
+    Attempts to change the background of theme in running nvim insances In order for this to work, `nvim` must be started with a listen address. e.g. `nvim --listen /tmp/nvim_1234.sock`, for a stable solution an alias could be added in `.zshrc`:
     ```shell
     alias nvim=nvim --listen /tmp/nvim_*.sock
     ```